4Players/odin-unity-demo/README.md

 The `AudioEffectDefinition` is retrieved using one of two options:
 - By placing an `AudioObstacle` script on the collider's gameobject.
 This can be used to customize a collider's occlusion effect and give it a certain material's damping behaviour.
-The sample uses the `AudioObstacle` to define the occlusion effect of a brick wall, a wooden door, a glass pane or even a 100% soundproof barrier.
+The demo uses the `AudioObstacle` to define the occlusion effect of a brick wall, a wooden door, a glass pane or even a 100% soundproof barrier.
 - Using the default `AudioEffectDefinition` - this option is used, if no `AudioObstacle` is attached to the collider.